Our programs will be offered at the scheduled time via Zoom. In order to join please make sure we have your most recent email address.

-Presenter: James Cieslak, member of Wisconsin Metro Audubon Society, Held at Boerner Botanical Gardens.
-9400 Boerner Drive, Hales Corners, WI 53130
+Presented by James Cieslak, member of Wisconsin Metro Audubon Society, Held at Boerner Botanical Gardens

-Join us for a look at a Costa Rican Eco-lodge and the wide variety of birds that can be seen there.
+Costa Ricanis an Eco-lodge, and the wide variety of birds can be seen there.
 Our member, Jim Cieslak, was there in December of 2017 for a week.
 Besides some good photos, he has some good stories to go with them.
 He has also offered to provide a door-prize or two to raffle off for those who attend.

 Spring Warbler ID Tips

-Presenter: Tom Schultz, Illustrator of Peterson Field Guide to Warblers of North America.
+Presented by Tom Schultz, Illustrator of Peterson Field Guide to Warblers of North America.
 Held at Boerner Botanical Gardens.
-9400 Boerner Drive, Hales Corners, WI 53130.

 Spring warbler migration is the most exciting time of the year for many birders.
 It begins in late April and lasts through May.
 Unfortunately, it always over before we know it!
 Tom Schultz illustrated Peterson’s A Field Guide to Warblers of North America and is well-known throughout the state for his astute bird ID skills.
-Attending this talk will allow you to brush up on your warbler identification skills just in time.
-Learn how to recognize warblers using a combination of field marks, song, behavior, and habitat, so you can spend more time looking at the birds and less time looking in a book!
+This talk allowed you to brush up on your warbler identification skills just in time.
+We learned how to recognize warblers using a combination of field marks, song, behavior, and habitat, so you can spend more time looking at the birds and less time looking in a book!